odpi/egeria-k8s-operator/DEVELOP.md

 ## Creation of the template project

-These commands use the oeprator-sdk to create the initial project.
+These commands use the operator-sdk to create the initial project.
 Code is then edited manually.
 The commands used are included here in case we need to rebuild the template in future and remerge in customized code

 ```
 operator-sdk init --plugins "go.kubebuilder.io/v2" --project-name 'egeria-k8s-operator' --repo 'github.com/odpi/egeria-k8s-operator'